Embalming: Modern practices

 The duration of an embalming can vary greatly, but a common approximate time of between two and four hours to complete an embalming is typical.
 However, an embalming case that presents excessive complications could require substantially longer.
-The treatment of someone who has undergone an autopsy, cases of extreme trauma, or the restoration of a long-bone donor are a few such examples, and embalmings which require multiple days to complete are known.
+The treatment of someone who has undergone an autopsy, cases of extreme trauma, or the restoration of a long-bone donor are a few such examples, and some embalmings may take several days to complete.

 Embalming is meant to temporarily preserve the body of a deceased person.
 Regardless of whether embalming is performed, the type of burial or entombment, and the materials used – such as wood or metal coffins and vaults – the body of the deceased will, under most circumstances, eventually decompose.
-Modern embalming is done to delay decomposition so that funeral services may take place or for the purpose of shipping the remains to a distant place for disposition.
+Modern embalming is done to improve the appearance of the deceased and delay decomposition so that funeral services may take place or for the purpose of shipping the remains to a distant place for disposition.